LiberTEM/LiberTEM-rs/README.md

 - `libertem_asi_tpx3`: A Rust+Python library for receiving sparse array streams from Amsterdam Scientific Instruments CheeTah TPX3 detectors.
 - `libertem_dectris`: This is a Python package for efficiently receiving data from DECTRIS detectors with the zeromq interface.
 - `playegui`: `egui`-based prototype for efficient on-line visualization of 4D STEM reconstructions

+## License

+All crates are made available under the MIT license, if not specified otherwise.